chalatz/tours/pages/info/reviews-comments-content.md

     was our driver.
 We were four persons traveling together and made ALL our tours reservations in advance of leaving last April.
 We were on R-1 from Istanbul to Athens.
 Nick and Michael are VERY flexible and will work around whatever you want.
-    Enjoy your trip! <br>\nRenee Latty <br>\nRlatty3@aol.com\n\nDear Nicholas, Yes, it's sad to say but we are back home now.
+    Enjoy your trip! <br>\nRenee Latty   USA\n\nDear Nicholas, Yes, it's sad to say but we are back home now.
 I can't believe how fast our vacation went by.
 We met wonderful people and learned so much history during our 15 day cruise.
 Thank you so much for setting up our drivers for the nine people we had in our group.
 We had a great time with Themis.
 What a beautiful island you live on!<br>\nThank you for showing us the sites.
 We will never forget this vacation!<br>\nBest Regards, Kim<br>\nkimcunanan@hotmail.com\n\nDear Nicholas,  Thank you for the outstanding tour.
 We enjoyed our stay at Rhodes.<br>\nOur vacation was excellent!
 You will probably see us again some day.<br>\nSincerely, John and Margo<br>\njmcgold@earthlink.net\n\nDear Nick,  Vasilis was a wonderful driver..we liked him very much.
 Your island is beautiful and we will ask for a recommendation of a great place to stay!!<br>\nThanks, Robin and Herman<br>\nDevilnut@aol.com \n\nHi, Nick!
 Thanks for the tour!
 We had